Cirru/writer.clj/README.md

-# Cirru Writer in Clojure
+## Cirru Writer in Clojure

 Format Cirru code in Clojure.

+### Where's Clojure code

+Code for `src/` is generated via code in `cirru-src`, so I do not want to commit code twice.
+You can still read [Sepal.clj](https://github.com/Cirru/sepal.clj) like reading Clojure.

 ## Usage